IonelPopJara/aoc-2024/README.md

 - Day 2: I had a stupid error in which I wasn't using the proper parameter in the function definition lol.
 - Day 3: I should learn regex man.
 - Day 4: I spent a lot of time making functions that overcomplicated the problem :/
+- Day 5: I had a "smart" idea but I should've done my first idea instead...
+That one worked.
+Also, bogosort lmao.

 </details>